-LOCTITE® EQ Valves
+LOCTITE® EQ VA10 Micro Diaphragm Valve

-LOCTITE EQ VA10 Micro Diaphragm Valve is a miniature dispensing valve designed to dispense precision drops and beads of low-to-medium viscosity adhesive.
+The LOCTITE® EQ VA10 Micro Diaphragm Valve is a miniature dispensing valve designed to dispense precision drops and beads of low-to-medium viscosity adhesive.
 Its compact size allows for closer center-to-center spacing for multiple point dispensing in applications like needle bonding.
-Lightweight feature allows for faster motion control movements when mounted.
+Lightweight feature allows for faster motion control movements when mounted and can dispense at a faster frequency compared to conventional valves.